jaotheboss/Covid-19-Clustering/README.md

       - Measured using the [Social Progress Index (SPI)](https://en.wikipedia.org/wiki/Social_Progress_Index) which measures the extent to which countries provide for the social and environmental needs of their citizens

 This process took up the bulk of my time as I was new to scraping data off PDFs.
+Something I considered when I was looking for data was how up to date they were.
+The main Covid-19 dataset listed the final count of Confirmed Cases and Fatalities at the end of **April 2020**, and therefore I had to make sure the data collected were still relevant.

 One thing I noticed throughout all the datasets is that the **namings of the countries were inconsistent**.